-Small Business (SBA) Loans
+2. Small Business (SBA) Loans

-It is possible to get a small business loan with bad credit.
 With small business loans bad credit does not always bring instant disqualification.
-You don’t need a perfect credit score to be eligible for a small business loan bad credit, which is important because the Small Business Administration (SBA) loans come with more desirable interest rates.
+You don’t need a perfect credit score to be eligible for a small business loan, which is important because Small Business Administration (SBA) loans come with more desirable interest rates.
 Most successful applicants have credit scores over 650.
 Traditional lenders take part in the SBA loan program because the U.S. government stands behind the borrower to guarantee the small business loan with bad credit.
 SBA representatives want to work with small companies that have been in business for at least one or two years.
 Before approving bad credit small business loans, the SBA specialist will study the borrower’s financial statements to ascertain the chances that a loan will be paid off.

 Personal fundraising platforms — or “crowdfunding” — represent a newer option for a business loan for bad credit.
 Sites like “GoFundMe” or “Kickstarter” can make fundraising both small and large amounts faster and easier.
 This option is not a bad credit business loan, but rather a platform that does not require payback for donations.
 If you have a large network of friends and family members and if your fundraising page presents a strong and compelling case, you could raise funds for your startup.
-If you have not had luck closing business loans for poor credit, your credit score is irrelevant to these online appeals.
+If you have not had luck closing business loans for poor credit, your credit score is irrelevant to these online sources.

 Unlike bad credit bank loans or other options that must be repaid, invoice factoring is not a loan.
 When you factor your invoices, you receive an advance on work that you have completed so you do not have to wait weeks and months for your customers to pay you.
 Many business owners prefer invoice factoring to alternative business loans.
 When business people with bad credit need a loan, they can qualify for invoice factoring based on their customers’ credit histories, not their own.
 Compared to some other bad credit options, factoring is a fast solution.
 Companies can turn their stack of accounts receivable into instant cash after a quick approval process, often within just one day.
-In addition to speeding up cash flow, as a source of business funding with bad credit, invoice factoring typically provides clients with valuable included services such as professional collections work, credit checks, and access to helpful online account management tools.
+In addition to speeding up cash flow, as a source of business funding with bad credit, invoice factoring typically provides clients with other valuable services such as professional collections work, credit checks, and access to helpful online account management tools.

 It all starts with a no-obligation rate quote!